anvis/GenAI/Basics/Terms.md

 | Goal | Reduce bias for better fit | Reduce variance for better generalization |

 > Think of bias as underfitting and variance as overfitting.
 The sweet spot is the **bias-variance tradeoff**.

+Bias-Variance Tradeoff

+- Goal: Find the sweet spot where the model is not too simple (low bias) and not too sensitive (low variance).

+Analogy: Think of archery:
+- High bias: All arrows land far from the bullseye but close together.
+- High variance: Arrows are scattered all over the target.
+- Low bias + low variance: Arrows cluster around the bullseye.

 ---